Things to See & Do

 KETTERING is a small fishing village on the D'Entrecasteaux Channel.
-And it's from here that the car ferry to BRUNY ISLAND departs approximately every hour (google for the timetable.)
+And it's from here that the car ferry to BRUNY ISLAND departs approximately every hour.

 From Frenchman's River there are three pretty drives that will take you to Kettering & the Bruny Island Ferry.

 - Nicholls Rivulet peels off to the left from the Channel Highway, the main road leading South from Cygnet; it's a two or three minute drive from Frenchman's River (you can see the road from the terrace of the Helmsman's House: a cream house with a red roof and a huge white shed beside stand together on the corner)

 - Follow Nichols Rivulet Road all the way to its end; heading broadly East, it winds up the Cygnet hills and down the other side